 There are 14 governor posts:

 The Governing Body structure and meeting schedule aims to maximise engagement, information sharing and decision making.
 Business is arranged so as to make key decisions at the appropriate time within the school year.
-There are 6 Full Governing Body (FGB) meetings each year (1 per term, clerked by Kathy Dawson) and a single committee (the Pay and Performance committee).
+There are 6 Full Governing Body (FGB) meetings each year (1 per term, clerked by Kath Dawson) and a single committee (the Pay and Performance committee).
 All decisions (except those specifically otherwise delegated) are made by the Full Governing Body.
 Activities and projects are delegated to individuals and working parties as required.

 There are currently two joint Chairs.
 They and the other governors have Link Governor responsibilities in one or more areas, and report on them to FGB meetings.

 A ‘Strategy Group’, consisting of the Chair/s of Governors, the Headteacher and the Vice-chair, meets toward the start of each term to plan the activities of the Governing Body and to set the agenda for the Full Governing Body meeting later in that term.

 The school’s main income comes from East Sussex County Council.
 Governors are often referred to as “critical friends” of the school, participating in budget setting, and monitoring progress, standards and finance.
 They ratify the school policies, many of which are downloadable from this website.
 All others are available upon request from the school office.

 Our Governors’ Fund